 What About the Rest of the Fishbowl Menu?

-When we first wrote this post, pretty much everything on the Fishbowl menu came in under 600 calories for a regular portion so you could order whatever you fancied – that’s no longer the case; you can still order anything with a leaf or cabbage base – except the Beef Brisket – and come in under 600, but, after that, a few combinations will take you over our cut off figure so, let’s break things down….
+When we first wrote this post, pretty much everything on the Fishbowl menu came in under 600 calories for a regular portion so you could order whatever you fancied.
+It’s still pretty good, but you do need to watch a few combinations, so, let’s go through it.

 What’s the Lowest Calorie Base in Fishbowl?